okgrow/guides/docs/ProjectManagement-AgileAdaptation.md

 * Project lead: a member of the technical team.
 Responsible for all things.
 We take turns being project lead.
 The project lead runs the [project meetings](#meetings)
 * Developer or designer: anyone else on the technical team who’s working on the project.
 * Delivery manager: keeps an eye on schedule, scope and workflow.
 Liase with Product owner on budget, schedule and scope decisions.
-* Project advisor: someone who’s not actively working on the project but keeps an eye on things and helps out where needed.

 ## 2-week cadence